 This list addresses only a few of the reasons behavior change challenges can occur.
 When it comes to difficult behavior change problems, we need to make sure that we understand why the problem is happening so we can make sure we are solving problems that really exist, and target those problems with the best possible solutions.

-For more advice on how to create lasting behavior change among your learners, join me October 13-14 in Atlanta for ATD LearnNow: Design for Behavior Change.
+For more advice on how to create lasting behavior change among your learners, join me October 3-4 in Alexandria, VA for ATD LearnNow: Design for Behavior Change.

 Bischoff, W.E., T.M.
 Reynolds, C.N.
 Sessler, M.B.
 Edmond, and R.P.
 Wenzel.
 2000.
 “Handwashing Compliance by Health Care Workers: The Impact of Introducing an Accessible, Alcohol-Based Hand Antiseptic.”
 Arch Intern Med.
 160(7): 1017–1021.